 What turned Pebbles into a baby name in 1963?

-The Flintstones originally featured Fred, Wilma, Barney and Betty.
-The babies, Pebbles and Bamm-Bamm, weren’t introduced until 1963 — Pebbles in February, Bamm-Bamm in October.
+The Flintstones originally featured Fred and Wilma Flintstone, along with their neighbors Barney and Betty Rubble.
+The couples’ babies, Pebbles Flintstone and Bamm-Bamm Rubble, weren’t introduced until 1963 — Pebbles in February, Bamm-Bamm in October.

 • 1965: 14 baby girls named Pebbles